 No gaming setup is complete without speakers that deliver incredible, booming sound.
 The best speakers for you will depend largely on your budget, the space you have available, and your preference for overall bass and sound quality, but our favorite speakers are all fantastic in their own way.

-From soundbars to speakers with connected lighting effects, we’ve put together a list of the best gaming speakers for 2020.
+From soundbars to speakers with connected lighting effects, we’ve put together a list of the best gaming speakers for 2020, including the since it’s affordable and is jam packed with power and sound.
 Read on to find the best fit for your gaming setup, whether you only have a little space for speakers or want to upgrade your gaming sound in a big way.

 The best gaming speakers at a glance